Institute for Environmental Policy in Albania: Climate change

-IEP is trying to raise the awareness of the Albanian public and government on the climate change impacts in Albania through various projects and articles in the Albanian media and the international media.
+IEP is trying to raise awareness of the Albanian public and government on the climate change impacts in Albania through various projects and articles in the Albanian media and the international media.

 Water management

 IEP has started the construction of a wetland to reduce the nutrients that flow in Tirana River as a pilot project that aims at replication in several other rivers and bodies of water in Albania.

 Environment and EU integration

 The project consists on the identification of the problems that Albania will face in the path towards EU integration regarding the environmental aspect.
 It will also push the policy makers to work more on the environmental sector, as a vital sector not just for the EU integration of Albania, but also for the economy and sustainable development of the country.